valueflows/valueflows/mkdocs/docs/concepts/resources.md

 Some people use the terms "stock" and "stock flow".
 A stock is a resource; a stock flow is an event.
 (The term stock is too limiting, since a resource could be digital, like a document or media file.)

 An event can trigger incrementing or decrementing a resource.
-Sometimes it does neither, as in the case of using a piece of equipment or citing a document.
+Sometimes it does neither, as in the case of using a piece of equipment or citing a design.
 But in any case, the quantity of a resource related to the event is not a resource itself, it is just a property of the event.
 For example a resource could be 100 widgets on a pallet, lot number 1234.
 If 10 of those widgets are consumed in a process that makes something out of them, that is an event: consumption of 10 widgets of lot number 1234.
 The 10 widgets are not a resource in their own right.
 The event triggers the decrement of the original resource of 100 widgets, which now has quantity of 90.

 For serialized or uniquely identified resources, if the logical and technical unique identifiers are not changed by an event, such as moving a vehicle to another location without any changes to its accountable agent (and assuming location is not part of the logical identifier), the resource does not behave like a stock and is not decremented or incremented.